MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 We'll use the [Todo App with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.
 The template contains a complete ToDo application.
 You will get everything you need to build, deploy, and monitor an Azure solution.
 For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/azure-samples/todo-nodejs-mongo).

 > [!NOTE]
 > You can use any of the [Azure Developer CLI templates](azure-dev-cli-templates.md) for this walkthrough.
+The Todo application is also available in [Python](https://github.com/azure-samples/todo-python-mongo) and [C#](https://github.com/Azure-Samples/todo-csharp-cosmos-sql).
+The developer workflow (azd commands you run) are the same.
 The only component unique to a template is the prerequisites.

 ## Azure Subscription